SmartTeleMax/iktomi/doc/source/web-tutorial.rst

         ...
         return response

-`env` is an iktomi application's current environment object.
+`env` is an iktomi application's current environment.
 Basically it contains only one significant attribute: `webob.Request` object in `env.request`.
-`data` and `next handler` will be described below.
+`data` will be described below.

-A handler returns `webob.Response`  or `None` (this case will be described below).
+A handler returns `webob.Response`  or `None` (this case will be described below), also it can raise `webob.exc.HTTPException` subclasses or call other (in most cases, next) handlers and return their result.

 So, here is an example for very basic web handler::